Deduplication

 What does deduplication do?

-Particle Deduplication is in effect for both our FHIR R4 and Flat API.
-Deduplication removes redundant FHIR resources and Flat data in order to reduce noise and make our output datasets more immediately actionable and easier to ingest.
+Deduplication consolidates identical data elements across multiple so you only receive one unique data component.
+By doing this, we remove redundant data in order to reduce noise and make our output datasets more immediately actionable and easier to ingest.

 How does it work?

 Particle retrieves C-CDAs for a given patient from the network.
-Those C-CDAs are ingested and evaluated as a bundle of documents for duplicative data.
-Evaluation of whether data is duplicative is done by comparing discrete data elements and if all of the elements are identical, duplicative data are removed.
+Those C-CDAs are ingested, transformed into FHIR resources and then evaluated for duplicative data.
+Evaluation of whether data is duplicative is done at a resource-by-resource level by comparing discrete data elements, and if all of the elements are identical duplicative data are removed.
+Every non UUID field has to have an identical value for two resources to be considered identical.

 What data elements are deduplicated?